dev4press/gd-security-headers/readme.txt

 And, for Feature Policy (or Permissions Policy), the plugin allows you to set rules for all currently supported rules (over 25 rules, supported by different browsers).

-= FLoC =
+= FLoC / Browsing Topics =
-Permissions Policy rules list includes 'interest-cohort' rule that can be used to disable Google's new tracking method called 'Federated Learning of Cohorts' or 'FLoC'.
+Permissions Policy rules list includes 'browsing-topics' rule that can be used to disable Google's new tracking method 'Browsing Topics API' (which replaced 'Federated Learning of Cohorts' or 'FLoC').

 = Methods for adding headers =
 The plugin can add all the generated headers into HTACCESS file (for Apache web servers), and they will be applied to all files, not just WordPress generated content.
 If your website is not using Apache (or .HTACCESS), all rules are generated with each page request and will work with any server type.

-And, if you don't use Apache web server, plugin has a panel where it displays generated headers for most popular servers: Apache, Nginx and IIS, and you can copy generated headers to add to server configuration files.
+And, if you don't use Apache web server, the plugin has a panel where it displays generated headers for most popular servers: Apache, Nginx and IIS, and you can copy generated headers to add to server configuration files.

 = About the plugin =
 * More information about [GD Security Headers](https://plugins.dev4press.com/gd-security-headers/)